theo-armour/2022/pages/life/pillars-of-wellness.md

-# Pillars of Wellness
+# Dimensions of Wellness

 ## Introduction

 Most of us want to be healthy.
 But what is "healthy"?
 And how to stay healthy?

 If you (or your parents) are in the eighties or nineties, obviously you (or they) have not been that unhealthy.
 Most likely, however, any elderly person has a bunch of issues.
-The issues camn be medical, financial, cognitive or any nimber of other issues.
+The issues can be medical, financial, cognitive or any number of other issues.

 Most of us want to live at least another five years or so.
-For most of us, just living as we have been living in the recent past is suficient to let live for the next five.
+For most of us, just living as we have been living in the recent past is sufficient to let live for the next five.

-Some of us, however, have pre-existing conditions or riskly behavior patterns or are just plain curious about what the future as an elderly person may bring.
+Some of us, however, have pre-existing conditions or risky behavior patterns or are just plain curious about what the future as an elderly person may bring.

 If you are one of these types then this paper is for you.
-Or at leat it may be someyime in the futuer because it is an ongoing work in progress.
+Or at least it may be sometime in the future because it is an ongoing work in progress.

 So let's go back to the beginning: What is health?

 > Health, according to the World Health Organization, is "a state of complete physical, mental and social well-being and not merely the absence of disease and infirmity"

 This then demands the question?
 What is well-being?
 It turns out that well-being is an omnibus term with many meanings.
-Fortuenately there is a related term that is more physical than existential; more individual and societal.
+Fortunately there is a related term that is more physical than existential; more individual and societal.
 The term is "wellness".

 Even better, there is a large corpus of writing on "wellness dimensions" and "pillars of wellness".

+## Vision

+Given a primary set of criteria, you as a competant individual may ascertain your overall state of health to a caregiver

+Given a primary set of criteria, you as a moderately cognitively-impaired individual may use the criteria to help you to remember to describe your overall state of health to a care-giver.

+Given a caregiver may use these criteria to investigate the geb]neral state of health of a severely-cognitively impaired person

+## Mission

+To provide metrics and targets for the full range of known health criteria.

 ## Wikipedia